sourcefrog/mutants-remote/README.md

 ## Security

+This tool runs with permissions to read and write s3, read logs, and manipulate AWS batch jobs, within a single AWS account.

+Assume that any write access to the account allows arbitrary code execution within it.

 The AWS account used should contain no other resources and be accessible to only a single user.
-Assume that any write access to the account allows arbitrary code execution within it.

 As always, be careful not to commit or otherwise leak any credentials.
+Consider using something like `aws-vault` to keep local credentials safe.

+This tool has not had second-party security review and may have security related bugs.